mdekrey/DotNetReactTemplate/template/README.md

 dotnet new dekreymsbuildviteframework -n <new-solution-name>

 # Create a new React UI project
+dotnet new dekreymsbuildvitereact -n <ui-project-name> -N <npm-scope>

+# Create a new TS project for use with the MSBuild Vite Framework
-dotnet new dekreyvitereact -n <ui-project-name>
+dotnet new dekreymsbuildmtslibrary -n <ui-project-name> -N <npm-scope>
 ```